Voluntary Contributions at Work

 The P&C's ‘Just One Thing' campaign identifies options for parents to assist and we thank you if you have already completed your ‘Just One Thing' form.
 Time is short and we are all busy with work and other school commitments, so if you cannot help, please consider providing goods or services or a financial contribution instead.

 The P&C funds the employment of a Uniform Shop Coordinator.
 While keeping prices as low as possible, profits from the sale of uniform items are provided to the P&C and used to support school projects and initiatives.
-Parents are encouraged to volunteer at the Uniform Shop.
+Parents are encouraged to join in Volunteering at the Uniform Shop.

 Recent grants received by the P&C include:

 - $1,000 to support a special ‘Grandparents Day' event.
-This funding was used to hold a ‘Tech Day' where grandparents were invited to visit the school and received advice from tech-savvy students on how to use their devices, they also received USB's.
+This funding was used to hold a ‘Tech Day' where grandparents were invited to visit the school and received advice from tech-savvy students on how to use their devices.

 - $5,000 for the support of school community volunteers.
 This funding will be used to purchase point of sale technology for use in the uniform shop and for the design and printing of stationery for use by the P&C.